spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-Additionally, you can create a variable from scratch directly in the Variable Explorer with the :guilabel:`Insert` option, which allows you to type the key (which should be in quotation marks) and the value for the item that you want to insert.
+Additionally, you can create an object from scratch directly in the Variable Explorer with the :guilabel:`Insert` option, which allows you to type the key (which should be in quotation marks) and the value for the item that you want to insert.
 In addition to adding a new top-level variable, this feature also allows you to create a new key in a dictionary, a new element in a list, and much more.

 .. image:: images/variable_explorer/variable-explorer-insert.gif
    :align: center